 Guesthouses in and around Pinhão

-A home you must see is Valley of the Wines, located in Gouvães do Douro, and just a 10 minute drive away from Pinhão.
+A home you must see is this one, located in Gouvães do Douro, and just a 10 minute drive away from Pinhão.
 It has its own private swimming pool and the views overlooking the Douro valley are amazing.
 Sleeps up to 6 people.
 Look at these stunning photos.

 If you’re on a budget and can handle a few steps, Casas Botelho Elias in Pinhão village offer studios, 1 and 2-bedroomed self-catering apartments with a pleasant shared terrace or private balcony.
 You can get here by train but note that there are steps up to the property so if you have heavy luggage or reduced mobility this may not work for you.
 Check options and availability